Eucalyptus largiflorens: Description

 Eucalyptus largiflorens is a tree that grows to a height of 20 m with rough bark to the thinnest branches.
 The bark is dark grey and fibrous or flaky, sometimes furrowed on the trunk.
 The leaves on young trees are dull greyish green to bluish, linear to narrow lance-shaped, 40-155 mm long and 4-18 mm wide.
 Adult leaves are lance-shaped, the same shade of green on both sides, 60-180 mm long and 8-20 mm wide.
 The flowers are arranged in groups of mostly between seven and eleven on the ends of the branches or in leaf axils on a cylindrical peduncle 3-11 mm long, individual flowers on a cylindrical pedicel 1-5 mm long.
 The mature buds are green to yellow, oval to club-shaped, 4-5 mm long and 2-3 mm wide.
 The operculum is hemispherical to cone-shaped, shorter and narrower than the flower cup.
 The stamens are white.
 Flowering occurs in most months but especially in autumn and spring.
 The fruit is a hemispherical to oval capsule, 3-6 mm long and 3-5 mm wide.

 Taxonomy

 Eucalyptus largiflorens was first formally described in 1855 by Ferdinand von Mueller and the description was published in Transactions and Prodeedings of the Victorian Institute for the Advancement of Science.
 The specific epithet (largiflorens) is derived from the Latin words largus meaning "abundant" and florens meaning "blooming", referring to the size of the inflorescence.

 Distribution

 The black box is widespread in Queensland, New South Wales, Victoria and South Australia, especially in grassy woodland on the floodplains of the Murray–Darling basin, but usually in dryer sites than river red gum (E. camaldulensis).

+The total area occupied by E. largiflorens prior to colonisation was 517812 km2 but has now been reduced to 293631 km2 and the population is now severely fragmented.
+The International Union for the Conservation of Nature listed it as a vulnerable species in 2019.